sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

    inputs (e.g. high-dimensional images) to ODE parameters or initial conditions.

 SciML support in PEtab.jl is implemented on top of the mechanistic workflow.
-As a result, features available for parameter estimation of mechanistic models (e.g. simulation conditions and events) are also supported for SciML problems.
+As a result, features and functions available for parameter estimation of mechanistic models (e.g. simulation conditions and events) are also supported for SciML problems.

 This tutorial introduces SciML functionality in PEtab.jl with a focus on the UDE case.
 The other tutorials in this section cover the remaining cases.
 It assumes familiarity with